If you're outside the UK

-You’ll be told in your application refusal letter if you can ask for the decision on your visa application to be reviewed.
+You’ll be told in your decision letter if you can ask for the decision on your visa application to be reviewed.
 This is known as an ‘administrative review’.

-You can only ask for an administrative review if all of the following apply:
+You can only apply for an administrative review if all of the following apply:

 - you’re outside the UK